per1234/esparto/api_timer.md

 ## System items

-There exists also the same functions ass above which take an ESPARTO_SYS_VAR rather than a char*.
+There same functions as above also exists in a form that takes an ESPARTO_SYS_VAR rather than a char*.
 These are reserved for Esparto's own use and should _*NEVER*_ be altered unless you know _*EXACTLY*_ what you are doing, as doing so will almost certainly cause Esparto to misbehanve or even crash.
 There are some, however which may prove useful to the user and they may be used in read-only mode.
 A full list is provided in Appendix XXX but be warned: there is very little explanation for many of the values.

 Some of the more useful / less dangerous ones are: